netscaler/netscaler-helm-charts/adm-agent/README.md

 	helm install agent netscaler/adm-agent --namespace <namespace>

 It deploys ADM Agent and registers with ADM service.
 It also deploys a sidecar along with ADM Agent which can create a Kubernetes Secret containing login credentials of ADM Agent automatically when namespace is labelled with `citrix-cpx=enabled`, more detail [here](#automatic-secret).
+By default, `helper.required=false` and the customer is advised to create `admlogin` secret in every namespace where CPX is deployed if the namespace of CPX and ADM agent is different.

+	kubectl create secret generic admlogin --from-literal=username=nsroot --from-literal=password=<adm-agent-password> -n <namespace>

+If you are deploying Netscaler CPX and ADM agent in different namespaces, please label namespace with `citrix-cpx=enabled` in which Netscaler CPX has been deployed and and deploy adm-agent with `helper.required=true`.
+In this case, the agent will take care of creating `admlogin` secret in other namespaces itself.For more information, see [Create Secret automatically](#automatic-secret).

 #  <a name="manual-secret">Create login secret manually for NetScaler ADM agent</a>